NLPerWS/KMatrix-2/README.md

-We present KMatrix-2, an open-source toolkit that supports comprehensive heterogeneous knowledge collaborative enhancement for LLMs, our main contributions are:
+We present KMatrix-2, an open-source toolkit that supports comprehensive heterogeneous knowledge collaborative enhancement for LLMs, with a user-friendly Graphical User Interface (GUI). our main contributions are:

 1. The paper proposes a comprehensive heterogeneous knowledge collaborative enhancement toolkit (KMatrix-2) for LLMs.
 Compared with previous toolkits, which mainly focused on descriptive knowledge, KMatrix-2 specifically considers the enhancement on procedural knowledge.

-2. KMatrix-2 offers a rich selection of modular components and several typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.
+2. KMatrix-2 offers a rich selection of modular components and several typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems, along with an intuitive GUI for user-friendly operation.

 3. KMatrix-2 integrates systematic knowledge conflict resolution solutions for better knowledge integration, including inter-context and context-memory conflict resolution.